Mohamedkhaleed0/DEPI_Project/README.md

 - This section includes automated test scripts for the Magento website.
 Screenshots and videos are attached to demonstrate the execution and results of test scenarios, ensuring the website's functionality and reliability.

+And this is the link for recordings : https://drive.google.com/drive/folders/1w1Fl8ljCHhUf9wZ2m4q_56H83tBiFstS